I received a sobering comment the other day…

 - Get rid of unused vehicles.
 Cars/motorbikes/boats are silent money thieves.
 Even when they’re not in use, they erode your savings.
 I’m not saying to never drive or own a car… Just saying that it’s most people’s No. 1 money pit, so it’s worthwhile evaluating your vehicle situation.

 - Track your spending and challenge EVERYTHING.
 For everything you buy, ask yourself these 2 questions: a) Do I really need this? b) If yes, where can I buy it cheaper?
 (J. Money did this for years and wrote several posts about the money he saved.
 It’s all here on this page [Challenge Everything] as well as hundreds of reader comments and helpful examples.
 Tiny savings across many categories can add up to huge amounts.)
+One of the quickest ways to save money is getting a cheaper alternative to Cable TV and “cutting the cord”!

 - Use coupons, promotions, and bundled discounts where available.
 Most grocery stores have a mobile app that has digital coupons.
 Every time I go to Vons, I use the $5 OFF coupon, which gives me instant savings for 10 seconds of work.